 3. You risk injuring yourself

 Even if you have a helper, trying to manage a heavy front door’s installation can cause you personal injury.
 It’s not easy to balance the door or place it at the correct angle for proper installation, and you risk hurting your back or knees.
+You can also risk racking the door out of square when you attempt to install it on your own.

 4. You risk damaging your new door or your door frame

 Entry doors are difficult to maneuver.
 One false move, and you could damage the brand-new door you were so proud of, or the door frame that surrounds it.
 Your walls may even take a dent or two if you’re not careful.
+Knowing how to handle your door as you install it is key to avoiding damaging your new door.

 5. Needed repairs may be left lingering

 When an old entry door is removed, sometimes wood rot or other damage is found.
 Problems like these need to be addressed properly before installing a new front door so the damage doesn’t get worse.
 Mold and wood rot can spread over time, compromising your entryway and creating more of a hassle to overcome at a later date.
+If rotten or damaged wood is not repaired before the new door is installed, it could also cause the door to slip or twist in the opening, making removal, repair, and re-installation your only option.

 6. You may incur water intrusion